SungJJinKang/JINSTL/README.md

 ## Feature

 ### Simple and Readable Code.

-### Compatible with STL
-- Compatible with cpp stl iterator, algorithm.....

 ### Global Allocator
 - It's not need to pass allocator type as template argument.